stts-se/wikispeech-server/workflow_demo/README.md

 TODO 1/6 2017

+* Configuration issues:
-Configuration issue: Even if the wikispeech server uses morf.se for lexicon, lexicon lookup and updates in workflow_demo uses localhost.
+ * Even if the wikispeech server uses morf.se for lexicon, lexicon lookup and updates in workflow_demo uses localhost.
+ * If localhost is serving the testpage, morf.se cannot be used for lexicon lookup (access control)
+ * FIX: a connection through the wikispeech server to  lexicon server on the same machine.
+Also easier to have just the one connection.
+Drawbacks?
+Well the lexicon server can still be contacted in the same way as before if needed.